TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/RealWorldInteraction.md

 ## Digital Analog Converter

+> In electronics, a digital-to-analog converter (DAC, D/A, D2A, or D-to-A) is a system that converts a digital signal into an analog signal.
+An analog-to-digital converter (ADC) performs the reverse function.
+[Wikipedia](https://en.wikipedia.org/wiki/Digital-to-analog_converter)

 ## Sensors

 > In the broadest definition, a sensor is an object whose purpose is to detect events or changes in its environment, and then provide a corresponding output.
 A sensor is a type of transducer; sensors may provide various types of output, but typically use electrical or optical signals.
 [Wikipedia](https://en.wikipedia.org/wiki/Sensor)